The Equalizer: Introducing Shape-Gain Decomposition in Neural Audio Codecs: Experiments

-\paragraph{Evaluation Metrics} We evaluated the quality of the coded speech signals using three widely adopted objective metrics: (i) The Short-Time Objective Intelligibility (STOI) measure assesses how intelligible the resynthesized speech is \citep{taal2010short}; (ii) Perceptual Evaluation of Speech Quality (PESQ) is a measure of the perceived quality of the resynthesized speech that accounts for factors such as distortion, noise, and other artifacts \citep{rix2001perceptual}; And (iii) the Scale-Invariant Signal-to-Distortion Ratio (SI-SDR) is defined as the power ratio between the original speech signal and the resynthesis error signal \citep{le2019sdr}; it is made invariant to a global amplitude rescaling of the signal.
+\paragraph{Evaluation Metrics} We evaluated the quality of coded speech signals using three widely adopted objective metrics: (ii) Perceptual Evaluation of Speech Quality (PESQ) is a measure of the perceived quality of the resynthesized speech that accounts for factors such as distortion, noise, and other artifacts \cite{rix2001perceptual}; (i) Short-Time Objective Intelligibility (STOI) assesses how intelligible the resynthesized speech is \cite{taal2010short}; And (iii) Mel Cepstral Distortion (MCD) is a widely used objective measure of spectral distortion that computes the average Euclidean distance, in the mel-cepstral domain, between the reference and reconstructed speech signals \cite{Kubichek1993}.
+Lower MCD values indicate better spectral reconstruction.
 All three metrics are intrusive, i.e.~they require the original reference speech signal.